saurabhp75/saurabhp75.github.io/_notes/vizhub.md

 <!-- D3 Visualization -->

-- Workflow:
+### Workflow
-Get the zip file from vizhub
+- Get the zip file from vizhub.
-npm install: This will install packages under node_modules folder npm run build: As per package.json file(See above), this will run "rollup -c"
+- npm install: This will install packages under node_modules folder
+- npm run build: As per package.json file(See below), this will run "rollup -c"
 - `terser.js` module is required to minify the es6 code.
 - `rollup.js` module is used to bundle the es6 code with tree shaking.
 - **iife** (Immediately Invoked Function Expression)  – A self-executing function, suitable for inclusion as a \<script> tag in HTML file.
 - `rollup.config.js` defines the bundling process.
 It makes two bundles(in iife format), viz, `bundle.js` and `delhiBundle.js` from inputs `index.js` and `delhiIndex.js` respectively.